 The crises of our century threaten the extinction of all life in all nations across all continents.
 Internationalism is not a luxury.
 It is a strategy for survival.

 We believe that partnership without mutual power is just another name for domination.
 In our work, we aim to rebalance rather than reproduce disparities of power across our coalition.
-And through our work, we aim to abolish all forms of domination in our societies.

 We aspire to eradicate capitalism everywhere.
 We believe that exploitation, dispossession, and environmental destruction are written into the genetic code of capitalism.
 We do not support efforts to save this system, nor enable its expansion to all corners of the earth.